-The cost of defined benfit plans and the post retirement benefits are determined using actuarial valuations.
+The cost of defined benefit plans and the post retirement benefits are determined using actuarial valuations.
 The actuarial valuation involves making judgments and assumptions in determining discount rates, expected rate of return on assets, future salary increases and future pension increases.
 Due to the long term nature of the plan, such assumptions are subject to significant uncertainty.
-All assumptions are reviewed at each reporting date.